 I do not create for the comments.
 But, I would be a lying if I didn't acknowledge the fuel provided by your interactions.
 A team mentality and sense of community was a part of my "Personal Legend" (currently reading The Alchemist) at a very young age.
 Connecting with folks on the good, and more importantly the challenging, is what transforms acquaintances into imperishable connections.
 Sports taught me that.
 As I close out chapter two and move onto year three, it is full of advanced gratitude.
 I am overflowing with pride in this space and how it is evolving.
 Thank you for reading and continuing the dialogue off site.

-Words can mend,
+Words can mend, words can break

 down the barriers that are built to house hate.

-Words can bend,
+Words can bend, words can fake

 the true feelings we hide, secretly wishing for escape.